charlieopper/omnifoodwebsite/README.md

 I created this website to demonstrate my HTMl and CSS skills.
-Click index.html to view!
+Open index.html to view!